fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-01-20】[bluewave\-labs / Checkmate](https://github.com/bluewave-labs/Checkmate) - Checkmate is an open\-source, self\-hosted tool designed to track and monitor server hardware, uptime, response times, and incidents in real\-time with beautiful visualizations
 * 【2025-01-19】[tengbao / vanta](https://github.com/tengbao/vanta) - Animated 3D backgrounds for your website
 * 【2025-01-19】[ruby / setup-ruby](https://github.com/ruby/setup-ruby) - An action to download a prebuilt Ruby and add it to the PATH in 5 seconds
 * 【2025-01-17】[software-mansion / radon-ide](https://github.com/software-mansion/radon-ide) - VSCode/Cursor extension that turns your editor into a full featured IDE for React Native and Expo.